-The Berkeley Center for Green Chemistry (BCGC), a center under the Berkeley Institute of the Environment, is building a novel academic program to advance green chemistry through interdisciplinary scholarship.
+The Berkeley Center for Green Chemistry (BCGC) is building a novel academic program to advance green chemistry through interdisciplinary scholarship.
 It consists of faculty, researchers, and students in the College of Chemistry, School of Public Health, College of Engineering, College of Natural Resources, the Berkeley School of Law, and the Haas School of Business.

 The Imperative of Sustainability